pmdevita/XPS15-7590-Hackintosh/README.md

 # Dell XPS15 7590 Hackintosh

-CloverEFI config/DSDT/kexts for running mac on the Dell XPS 15 7590
+CloverEFI config/DSDT/kexts for running MacOS on the Dell XPS 15 7590

 Huge thanks to [daliansky](https://github.com/daliansky) who did most of the legwork here.